mikeizbicki/ucr-cs100/assignments/hw/hw2-piping/README.md

 #### extra credit 2

-The bash shell let's you perform output redirection on whatever file descriptors you want by placing a number before the `>` command.
+The bash shell lets you perform output redirection on whatever file descriptors you want by placing a number before the `>` command.
 For example,
 ```
 $ g++ main.cpp 2> errors